 Relax!
 Nothing Is Under Control – The Power of Acceptance

-Common Purpose looks after quite a number of clients nowadays from all walks of life and they all have different stances on business and family life in accordance to the pandemic.
+Common Purpose looks after quite a few clients nowadays from all walks of life and they all have different stances on business and family life following the pandemic.
 If there was one thing I could say to them it would be Gabor Maté quoting a Buddhist monk during a story he tells on the podcast who says “Relax!
 Nothing is under control”.

-True acceptance is not taking an event like this personally and blaming the universe for our own misfortune (no matter how much evidence there is for that!).
-Acceptance is playing with the cards we have been dealt.
+True acceptance is not taking an event like this personally and blaming the universe for our misfortune (no matter how much evidence there is for that!).
+Acceptance is playing with the cards we have been dealt with.
 Bearing responsibility for the way we conduct ourselves and having faith that this can permeate into the wider community.

 We’re All in This Together!